 To qualify for a grant and specialist support your company must employ fewer than 250 people and have net assets of less than €50million.
 SCORE is open to start-up and established companies.

 Marine-i, a collaboration between the Universities of Exeter and Plymouth, The Cornwall College Group, Cornwall Marine Network, Cornwall Development Company and ORE Catapult brings together key infrastructure and expertise to enable the generation of new innovation in Cornwall and the Isles of Scilly’s marine sector, which has been identified as an area of high growth potential.

-Marine-i will focus on four interconnected themes: marine energy, marine manufacturing, maritime operations and marine environmental technologies, to stimulate and support business-led and market-driven research and development and innovation to drive productivity and the exploitation of new market opportunities.
-Marine-i also forms part of the Marine Hub Cornwall sector collaboration, which aims to showcase Cornwall as a world class centre for marine renewables technology.
+Marine-i focuses on four interconnected themes: marine energy, marine manufacturing, maritime operations and marine environmental technologies, to stimulate and support business-led and market-driven research and development and innovation to drive productivity and the exploitation of new market opportunities.
+Marine-i also forms part of the Marine Hub Cornwall sector collaboration, which aims to showcase Cornwall as a world-class centre for marine renewables technology.

-The Marine-i team will include innovation managers and business research fellows from the partners who will provide direct technology and innovation support to SMEs, and will act as the conduit to access the wide range of specialist services and facilities that are available within the project.
+The Marine-i team includes innovation managers and business research fellows from the partners who provide direct technology and innovation support to SMEs and act as the conduit to access the wide range of specialist services and facilities that are available within the project.
 At the heart of the Marine-i is a £3.18m Marine Challenge Fund offering a range of grants from £5K to £150K – a delegated scheme that has been specifically designed to drive marine sector research, development and innovation.